 - Wash your hands thoroughly before you begin.

 - Lay your baby on their back.
-You may swaddle the baby or let another person hold the baby to prevent them from moving.
+You may swaddleiXWrap a baby in a cloth to protect them from natural reflex. the baby or let another person hold the baby to prevent them from moving.

-- Use a nasal dropper to drop three to four drops of saline drops in the baby’s nostril.
+- Use a nasal dropper to drop one or two drops of saline drops in the baby’s nostril.
 You must administer the saline drops to one nostril at a time.

 - Leave the saline for a minute.
 It is okay for the baby to sneeze, and you need not add more saline.
 If the baby becomes cranky, distract or soothe them.